FlagrantGarden/site/content/games/factions/supplements/picaresque/adventurers.md

 ---
-title: "Adventurers"
+title: Adventurers
-description: "Rules and guidance for playing Adventurers in Flagrant Picaresque"
+summary: Rules and guidance for playing Adventurers in Flagrant Picaresque
 weight: 10
 ---